localagi/localAGI/README.md

 ## 🧮 localAGI 🧮
 Thats me.
 Building AGI on local hardware.

+*You want to run your own inferences with ease?
+Good you are awake.*

 Here because of https://github.com/Josh-XT/AGiXT

 Building contaners for effectively running a local artificial general intelligence.